 How long does closing take?

-information they want.
+The lender will determine your mortgage package and make an offer after they have all of the information they want.
 Closing occurs when they submit the mortgage to their buyer.
 The closing meeting usually lasts around an hour.
 The contracts are signed and the last details are examined.

 What Can Cause Delays?